Fair Housing Resources

 Reasonable modifications are physical changes made to a dwelling or common area to make the space accessible.
 Examples of reasonable modifications would be implementing a ramp in front of the entrance of the building, adding a handle bar in the shower, installing an automatic shut-off water faucet for someone who has a disability that allows them to forget to turn off the water, or installing pictures or color coded signs to help a person who has a cognitive disability and has difficulty with written signs.

 Who is responsible to pay for “reasonable modifications”?

-Payment will depend of the type of housing and laws that apply to it.
-If the landlord receives federal funds she/he may be responsible for the modification as long as it does not produce a great financial or administrative hardship.
-If a landlord is only subject to the Fair Housing Act she/he may not have to pay for the changes that are requested.
+Payment will depend on the type of housing and laws that apply to it.
+If the landlord receives federal funds they may be responsible for the modification as long as it does not produce a great financial or administrative hardship.
+If a landlord is only subject to the Fair Housing Act they may not have to pay for the changes that are requested.
 However, the FHA requires new multi-family housing built for first occupancy after March 13, 1991 be accessible.
 Therefore, each case will differ.

 How do I prove that I have a disability without releasing too much information?

 Generally, a landlord may not ask you if you have a disability.
 Also, you may not be asked for information about yourself that relates to your disability unless you are seeking housing that is designated for persons with disabilities.
 However, a landlord may ask for proof if you ask for a reasonable accommodation or modification.
 This proof that you need the accommodation can come from a doctor but does not have to disclose details of the disability nor medical history or records.

 How do I get an accommodation or modification?

 A person with a disability must request an accommodation.
 As a tenant, you are responsible to specify the type of accommodation or modification needed.
 You should make the request in writing and make sure to keep a copy for yourself.

 If your landlord refuses to grant your reasonable accommodation or reasonable modification request, it could be a violation of your fair housing rights.